orrholly/FDA-WebApp-Documentation/Data/Data Explainer.md

 individual styles of bullet points, paragraphs and phrasing, apparently due to manual production of each letter via word processing software.

+**Compliance Check Civil Monetary Penalty Documents**
+Civil Money Penalties are issued after a second compliance check violation, but not necessarily for repeated infringement of the same statute(s).
+Civil Monetary Penalty letters often included details on statute violations identified at the first violation (ie, in the initial warning letter), as well as violations that were observed at subsequent compliance checks.
+This required that each Civil Monetary
+Penalty document be scanned for statute violations, to differentiate between repeat versus new offenses noted only in the Civil Monetary Penalty document.
+Unlike the URL links to the warning letters,
+Civil Monetary Penalty documents are provided as
+PDF files.
+A script was written to download these files and convert the PDF into a text document, extracting relevant data via text analysis similar to that used for the warning letters.
+In addition to the data collected from the warning letter files, data extracted from Civil Monetary Penalty documents included recent violations and the amount of the fine.